 Fermented papaya helps counteract oxidative stress and the resulting cellular ageing that also affects skin and hair.

 It helps to strengthen the immune system and relieve inflammation.

-Some of these studies have demonstrated a strengthening of the immune system and a decrease in some inflammatory factors (e.g. TNF-α), as well as an improvement of some systems dedicated to the protection from oxidizing agents (free radicals).
+Several studies have been conducted to evaluate the efficacy of fermented papaya on the immune response and antioxidant power.
+Clinical studies have shown an enhancement of the immune system and a decrease in certain inflammatory factors (e.g. TNF-α), as well as an improvement in certain systems dedicated to protection against oxidising agents (free radicals).